xhtml2pdf/xhtml2pdf/doc/usage.rst

 xhtml2pdf facilitates the conversion of HTML content into a PDF document by flowing the continuous HTML content through one or more pages using Pages and Frames.
+A page represents a page layout within a PDF document.
-A Frame can be thought of as a rectangular region of a page through which the HTML content will flow.
+A Frame represents a rectangular region within a page through which the HTML content will flow.

 Pages